amelbensalem/Forecasting_Urban_Expansion_A_Dynamic_Urban_Growth_Model_Using_DSConvLSTM/Code/README.md

 - This folder contains code for the models used in the study.
 - There are two codes: **ConvLSTM (existing model)** and **DS-ConvLSTM (proposed model)**, which are spatio-temporal deep learning models.
+- This deep learning model is built on modules provided by `tensorflow` and `keras`, with several other libraries used, including `pandas`, `numpy`, `rasterio`, and others.